inveniosoftware/docs-invenio-rdm/docs/contribute/index.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+## Onboarding

+Discoved how to get to know and join the InvenioRDM community [here](onboarding.md).

 ## Governance

 How the project is governed is outlined [here](https://inveniosoftware.org/governance/).

 ## Types of Contributions

-### Report Bugs and ask for features
+### Report Bugs

 Submit an issue at [https://github.com/inveniosoftware/invenio-app-rdm/issues](https://github.com/inveniosoftware/invenio-app-rdm/issues).
-Select bug or feature and you will have a prepopulated GitHub issue created for you.
+Select bug and you will have a prepopulated GitHub issue created for you.
 Fill it out!

 InvenioRDM is made up of a collection of modules.
 As you become more familiar with them, you may want to submit your ticket to their respective repositories.

+### Ask For Feature

+Read through the already opened [GitHub Discussions](https://github.com/inveniosoftware/product-rdm/discussions), or create a new one.
+Already approved discussions and ongoing development is converted to an [issue](https://github.com/inveniosoftware/product-rdm/issues).

 ### Fix Bugs